espressif/esp-matter/docs/en/production.rst

 -   **Spake2+ parameters**: work as a proof of possession.

 These details are generally programmed in the manufacturing partition that is unique per device.
-ESP-Matter provides a utility (mfg_tool.py) to create these partition images on a per-device basis for mass manufacturing purposes.
+ESP-Matter provides a utility (esp-matter-mfg-tool) to create these partition images on a per-device basis for mass manufacturing purposes.

 When using the utility, by default, the above details will be included in the generated manufacturing partition image.
 The utility also has a provision to include additional details in the same image by using CSV files.

-Details about using the mass manufacturing utility can be found here:
+Details about using the mass manufacturing utility can be found here: `esp-matter-mfg-tool`_
-:project_file:`mfg_tool<tools/mfg_tool/README.md>`.

 4.3.2 Pre-Provisioned Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~